 How to rename Azure SQL database

-Before, starting the actual functionality, you should know the prerequisites needed here to perform this operation.
+Before starting the functionality, you should know the prerequisites to perform this operation.

 Prerequisites